lucapisano/GreenPassValidator/readme.md

     }
 }
 ```
+Actual rules verification is implemented for Italian DGC server format available at https://get.dgc.gov.it/v1/dgc/settings
 Special thanks to the authors of DGCValidator https://github.com/ehn-dcc-development/DGCValidator

 Any artifact present in this repository, code included, is made under pure personal terms and is not related to my job.